AmitChauhan7/jenkins-packer/README.md

-# AMI for Jenkins Slave, Configured with Packer
+# New AMI for Jenkins Slave, Configured with Packer